micro-gl/nitro-gl/notes/rasterizers_versions.md

         int xxx=0;;
     }; --bits_used; }

-    // this can produce a 2P bits number if the points form a a perpendicular triangle
+    // this can produce a 2P bits number if the pos form a a perpendicular triangle
     // this is my patent for correct fill rules without wasting bits, amazingly works and accurate,
     // I still need to exaplin to myself why it works so well :) l64 w0_row = functions::orient2d(v0_x, v0_y, v1_x, v1_y, p_fixed.x, p_fixed.y, 0) + bias_w0;